clubcompy/writings.clubcompy.com/blog/content/blog/subscribe-to-a-bright-future.md

 day job.
 Usually these side projects get hosted on Github, which also provides legit resumé padding.

-Skills are great, and I've learned a ton, but my dream has always been to turn these hobby/passion home projects into real businesses.
-Well, one of those dreams is finally coming true:  [ClubCompy](https://clubcompy.com) has been my passion project for years, and I have decided it is ready to be commercialized, starting with this post.
+Skills are great, and I've learned a ton and landed a great job partly by showing off my home projects.
+But, my dream has always been to turn one of these hobby/passion projects into a real business.
+Well, my dream is coming
+true:  [ClubCompy](https://clubcompy.com), which has been my passion project for many years, is finally ready to be commercialized, starting with this post.

 {{< markdownCallout emoji="💰" file="/snippets/latestCallToAction.md" >}}

 _\[NOTE:  We do not talk much about ClubCompy's features in this post.
 We will save that for future articles.
-For this inaugural blog post we thought it would be illuminating to sketch out our approach to growing the business and give ourselves a touchstone for the future. - ed.\]_
+For this inaugural blog post we thought it would be illuminating to sketch out our approach to growing the business and give ourselves a cultural touchstone for the future. - ed.\]_

 ## Fashioning a Tech Startup Ethos